File Handling in Python

 What is File Handling?

-File handling refers to creating, deleting, updating, reading, and closing the files.
-In Python, we have some built-in methods for file handling.
-Files are stored on disk, and Python gives us a way to interact with those files.
+File handling refers to creating, deleting, updating, reading, and closing files.
+In Python, we have some built-in methods for handling files.
+Files are stored on disk, and Python provides an efficient way to interact with the files and manage them.

 1. Text files